Hans-Joachim Kroschinski: Aerial victory claims

-According to Heaton, Lewis, Olds and Schulze, Kroschinski was credited with 76 aerial victories.
-Spick also lists him with 76 aerial victories claimed in 360 combat missions.
+According to US historian David T. Zabecki, Kroschinski was credited with 76 aerial victories.
+The authors Heaton, Lewis, Olds and Schulze also list him with 76 aerial victories.
+Spick states that his 76 aerial victories were claimed in 360 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 74 aerial victories, plus two further unconfirmed claims, all of which claimed on the Eastern Front.

+Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 20732".
+The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
+These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.